austinauyeung/C9/README.md

 | | Use Physical Size | `On`: Cursor will use the screen's physical dimensions to overlay.<br />`Off`: Cursor will not overlay on top of any status or navigation bars. |
 | | Allow Passthrough | `On`: Cursor will not intercept key presses.
 Not recommended.<br />`Off`: Cursor intercepts key presses.
 Default behavior. |

-The following settings cannot be configured but are enforced:
-- Continuous scrolling
-  - Regardless of the gesture style used for single scrolls, continuous scrolling will use the `Fixed` gesture style.

 ## Installation
 The latest version can be found under [releases](https://github.com/austinauyeung/C9/releases).
 You can use GitHub's `Watch > Custom > Releases` option to be notified of new releases.